 - 1. Double-click on the downloaded file to start installation. - 2.
-If you only want to install the BartPE plug-in, choose Custom installation and unselect the Safe Media add-on.
-Otherwise choose Typical. - 3.
-Having finished the installation, you can proceed with creating a BartPE CD/DVD with Acronis True Image Home 2011 plug-in.
+Having finished the installation, you can proceed with creating a BartPE CD/DVD with Acronis True Image Home 2012 plug-in.

 The below description is based on PE builder version 3.1.10a.